Caring for God’s gift of Creation is a spiritual commitment.

 - Learn more about the role people of faith play in climate justice:

-- Read The United Church of Canada’s first sustainability report (2020), “Living with Respect in Creation,” for examples of how it is putting its house in order, raising its spirited voices, and reconnecting with the earth, featuring examples from across the country.
+- Read The United Church of Canada's second sustainability report (2023), "Deepening Climate Integrity" for examples of how it is putting its house in order, raising its spirited voices, and reconnecting with the earth, featuring examples from across the country.

 - Join the United Church e-mail network Concerned for Climate Justice.